deleeuwblue/deleeuwblue.github.io/_posts/2025-7-31-watsonx-Orchestrate-Agent-For-Document-Comparison.md

   """
 ```

 The important part here is the `@tool` annotation.
-The description define when the agent should use the tool.
-The function definition defines the input and output parameters which the agent must send to the tool and receive in response.
-Notice the Python DocStrings define the variables which is important for the agent to understand what data to gather before calling the tool.
+The description defines when the agent should use the tool.
+The `get_coding_standards_document()` function defines the input and output parameters which the agent must send to the tool, and receive in response.
+Notice the Python DocStrings document the variables which is important for the agent to understand what data to gather before calling the tool.

 Import the tool using the ADK using this command: